Price $6.12 per pound

 June - December

-“Citric carbonic” is a very succinct label for a very detailed and painstaking experimental process, with impressive results.
-This is a unique microlot from the Vohora siblings, part of an outstanding, multi-generational family who take climate preservation and quality equally seriously.
+This is a single-estate microlot whose coffee was originally seeded from landrace Ethiopian varieties, in an enterprising effort between the Vohora family and grower connections in Ethiopia.
+The Vohora siblings are part of an outstanding, multi-generational family who take climate preservation and quality equally seriously.
 The Vohoras manage a combined 1000 hectares of gorgeous coffee farm and forest preserve along the rim of northern Tanzania’s Ngorongoro crater, and produce a stunning variety of profiles, through variety and process separation, year after year.

 Finagro Estate is a 600-hectare coffee plantation in the Karatu district of Tanzania.
 The estate is technically comprised of two conjoined farms—Ascona and Helgoland—and is currently owned and managed by Neel and Kavita Vohora, siblings, multi-generation coffee growers, and agricultural entrepreneurs in this extremely unique part of East Africa.
 Both farms are cultivated along the rim of the Ngorongoro Crater, the largest unbroken caldera in the world and a breathtakingly scenic landscape of escarpments and fertile open range that has been a UNESCO World Heritage site since 1979.